lsst-dm/Openstack-tests/README.md

 ## Overview
 We will be using `NovaClient` to connect to `acx.ncsa.illinois.edu`, and start an instance.

-We use `Fabric` to connect and run shell commands on the remot VM.
+We use `Fabric` to connect and run shell commands on the remote VM.

 #### Files:
 + __des_labs-openrc.sh__ This sets the environment variables that are necessary for connecting and authenticating when using `NovaClient`.